Background pattern

 • If you have abnormal levels of potassium, calcium, or magnesium in your blood.

-• If you experience severe skin reactions (itching, skin redness, or difficulty breathing).
+• If severe skin reactions occur (itching, skin redness, or difficulty breathing).

-• If you experience signs of “adrenal insufficiency”, where the adrenal glands do not produce enough of certain hormones, such as cortisol (chronic fatigue or prolonged weakness, muscle weakness, loss of appetite, weight loss, abdominal pain).
+• If signs of "adrenal insufficiency" appear, in which the adrenal glands do not produce enough of certain hormones, such as cortisol (chronic or prolonged fatigue, muscle weakness, loss of appetite, weight loss, abdominal pain).

-• If you have ever had a severe skin rash or skin peeling, blisters, and/or mouth sores after taking Candifix.
+• If you have ever had a severe skin rash or skin peeling, blisters, and/or sores in the mouth after taking Candifix.

-Talk to your doctor or pharmacist if the fungal infection does not improve, as an alternative antifungal treatment may be necessary.
+Talk to your doctor or pharmacist if the fungal infection does not improve; it may be necessary to use an alternative antifungal treatment.

-Inform your doctor immediately if you are taking astemizole, terfenadine (an antihistamine for treating allergies), cisapride (used for stomach discomfort), pimozide (used to treat mental illnesses), quinidine (used to treat heart arrhythmias), or erythromycin (an antibiotic for treating infections), as these medicines should not be taken with Candifix (see section: “Do not take Candifix”).
+Inform your doctor immediately if you are taking astemizole, terfenadine (an antihistamine for treating allergies), cisapride (used for stomach upset), pimozide (used for treating mental illnesses), quinidine (used for treating heart arrhythmias), or erythromycin (an antibiotic for treating infections), as these medicines should not be taken with Candifix (see section: “Do not take Candifix if”).

-There are some medicines that may interact with Candifix.
+There are some medicines that can interact with Candifix.

-Make sure your doctor knows if you are taking any of the following medicines, as it may be necessary to adjust the dose or monitor to ensure the medicines continue to have the desired effect:
+Make sure your doctor knows if you are taking any of the following medicines, as it may be necessary to adjust the dose or monitor to check that the medicines are still having the desired effect:

 :